elgopher/pixiq/docs/architecture.md

 Pixiq creators can fulfill those goals by:

-+ writing automated tests (przy czym jednostkowych testów powinno być 95%)
++ writing automated tests (bearing in mind that 95% of tests should be unit tests)
 + designing the API carefully
   + making proof-of-concepts
   + using Test-Driven Development